neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/Database-Repair.md

 Some, but not all, checks are also run during an app update.

 ## What the database repair does

-- Remove password, tag and folder models which do not have any revision at all.
+- Remove passwords, tag and folder models which do not have any revision at all.
 - Restore the last revision if the current revision does not exist for any password, tag or folder model.
 - Restore the last revision if the current revision is linked to another model for any password, tag or folder model.
 - Remove any password, tag or folder revision which can not be decrypted.
 (Only with `maintenance:repair`)